-The AIE Residency Grant covers teaching artist fees for 20 residency days and also pays additional expenses not included in the grant amount, including: travel for the teaching artist; the AIE Partner staff to help the school manage the residency; an on-site evaluation of the residency; and the costs associated with AIE Orientation, technical assistance, and training and mentoring the teaching artists.
-We estimate the total cost paid by AIE per school grant to be $10,000.
+The AIE Residency Grant covers Resident Artist fees for 20 residency days and also pays additional expenses not included in the grant amount, including: travel for the teaching artist, the AIE Partner to help the school manage the residency, an on-site evaluation of the residency, and the costs associated with AIE Orientation, End of Year Event, grant assistance, and training and mentoring the teaching artists.
+We estimate the total cost paid by AIE per school grant to be in value of $11,000+.

 What is the application deadline?

 Please contact the AIE Manager, Michael Roberson Reid, at firstname.lastname@example.org or (609) 240-9000 ext.
 219 for more information about the next application cycle.

 The total number of students in the core group may not exceed 100 students.